TheHive-Project/CortexDocs/admin/upgrade_to_cortex_3_1_and_es7_x.md

 Now, upgrade Elasticsearch to version 7.x following the documentation for your Operating System, and ensure the service start successfully.

-## Install or update to TheHive 3.5.0
+## Install or update to Cortex 3.1.0

 ### DEB package